JonathanHarris15/online-bookstore-project/README.md

-# Online Bookstore GUI
+# Online Bookstore Project

-This is a desktop application for an online bookstore, built with Python and CustomTkinter.
+This is a desktop application for an online bookstore, built with Python and CustomTkinter using Python Flask for the API.

 ## Setup